Eighth Army (United States): 8th Army Band

 The 8th Army Band is the official musical unit of the HQ 8th Army and supports United States Forces Korea and the United Nations Command.
-The 62 member band was founded in 1916 as the Band of the 35th Infantry Regiment.
+The 41-member band was founded in 1916 as the Band of the 35th Infantry Regiment.
 During World War II, the band, then known as the 25th Infantry Division Band based out of Hawaii, served in the Pacific Theater, being a participant in Central Pacific and Guadalcanal campaigns.
 It was reorganized in November 1950 and reassigned to the newly formed ROK, the same year the Korean War began.
 Awards and honors the band has received include the Meritorious Unit Commendation and two Republic of Korea Presidential Unit Citations.
 Nicknamed Freedom's Ambassadors due to its area of responsibility, it has performed at events such as the Wonju Tattoo, the Gangwon International Tattoo as well as Korean War memorial ceremonies in the country.
-The Alliance Brass, an ensemble in the 8th Army Band, celebrated its 99th anniversary in Mongolia in June 2015 with a concert on Sükhbaatar Square.
+In June, 2015, members of the 8th Army Band celebrated its 99th anniversary in Mongolia with a concert on Sükhbaatar Square.